KingSherriff/CNN-Cancer-Detection-Kaggle-Mini-Project/README.md

 For a deep dive into the data exploration, model architectures, training procedures, and result analysis, please see the complete research notebook:
 **[`research_methodology.ipynb`](research_methodology.ipynb)**
+To get the data for the project please go to [Data Source](https://github.com/basveeling/pcam)